Smartphone sales grew 10.8% in Q2 2021: Report

-New Delhi, Sep 1 (IANS) Global smartphone sales to end users totalled 328.8 million in the second quarter of 2021, an increase of 10.8 per cent year over year, a new report said on Wednesday.
+New Delhi: Global smartphone sales to end users totalled 328.8 million in the second quarter of 2021, an increase of 10.8 per cent year over year, a new report said on Wednesday.

 According to a report by Gartner, overall global mobile phone sales grew 10.2 per cent despite supply constraints due to Covid-19 related production disruption and component shortages.